 Adjusting Back to Life is Difficult

 Veterans from all branches of the military may have a difficult time adjusting back to life when they have returned home, and many have found themselves in the criminal justice system.
 In March of 2010, the Ingham County Veterans Treatment Court was established to allow certain veteran-defendants the opportunity to take part in a specialized criminal court specifically centered upon rehabilitation for those veterans suffering from mental illness or substance dependency when charged with felony or misdemeanor crimes.
 In lieu of traditional court processes, the court offers a treatment problem solving model for each veteran-defendant.
+I wanted to buy custom shades NYC for my kitchen because the light in the morning shines too bright so I need to dim it a little bit.

 Creating an Impact on our Veterans